Tajinder-Dhoot/notes/backend/c#notes.md

 ### Abstract Classes
 - Used for classes which are not concrete
 - Abstract class cannot be instantiated (cannot have object in another class)
+- Can have abstract and non abstract methods.

 ### Abstract Methods
 - Can only be added in abstract classes